 \section{Scenarios Where ULSE Outperforms UASE}

-In the second synthetic dataset, variations in cluster size distributions result in nodes from smaller communities having lower degrees.
-As shown in Table 1 in the main paper, this has a greater impact on the performance of UASE compared with ULSE.
+In the second synthetic dataset, the imbalance in community size distributions leads to substantially lower degrees for nodes in the smallest community.
+As reported in Table~1 of the main paper, this degree heterogeneity has a markedly stronger negative impact on UASE than on ULSE.

-To further investigate this behavior, Figure~\ref{fig:exp2_metrics} presents the performance of ULSE-n1, ULSE-n2, and UASE in terms of NMI and ARI as the intra-cluster connection probability \( p \) varies, with \( q = 0.2 \) held constant for both synthetic datasets used in the main manuscript.
-We observe that within the range \( p = 0.4 \) to \( 0.45 \), UASE performance declines sharply for the second synthetic dataset, whereas ULSE-n1 and ULSE-n2 remain stable.
-This accounts for the stronger performance of ULSE reported in the main paper.
-The statistical significance of this performance gap is summarized in Table~\ref{tab:pvalues}, where one-sided \(p\)-values are reported for both NMI and ARI metrics.
+To further examine this effect, Figure~\ref{fig:exp2_metrics} reports the performance of ULSE-n1, ULSE-n2, and UASE in terms of NMI and ARI as the intra-community connection probability \(p\) varies, with the inter-community probability fixed at \(q=0.2\).
+For the second synthetic dataset, UASE performance degrades sharply in the range \(p \in [0.4, 0.45]\), while both ULSE-n1 and ULSE-n2 remain stable.
+This behavior explains the superior performance of ULSE observed in the main experimental results.

+The statistical significance of this performance gap is summarized in Table~\ref{tab:pvalues}, which reports one-sided \(p\)-values comparing ULSE against UASE for both NMI and ARI on the second synthetic dataset.

-The root cause lies in the design of UASE, which tends to discard information from low-degree nodes, treating it as noise~\cite{doi:10.1073/pnas.1312486110}.
-In contrast, ULSE-n1 applies normalization and retains smaller singular values, thereby preserving informative structure from low-degree nodes.
+The root cause of this discrepancy lies in the design of UASE, which is known to suppress information from low-degree nodes by treating it as noise \citep{krzakala2013spectral}.
+In contrast, ULSE-n1 incorporates degree normalization and leverages smaller singular values of the unfolded normalized Laplacian, thereby preserving informative structure associated with low-degree nodes.

-As additional reference, Figure~\ref{fig:tsne_embeddings_1} shows the t-SNE~\cite{maaten2008visualizing} projections of the high-dimensional embeddings produced by ULSE-n1 and UASE for the second synthetic dataset with \( p = 0.4 \).
-The visualization shows that ULSE-n1 produces well-separated clusters, whereas UASE places nodes from the smallest community (i.e., the red X marks) in isolated or incorrect regions of the embedding space.
-This misplacement is a key factor contributing to the degraded performance of UASE in this scenario.
+For additional qualitative insight, Figure~\ref{fig:tsne_embeddings_1} shows t-SNE \citep{maaten2008visualizing} projections of the learned embeddings for the second synthetic dataset with \(p=0.4\).
+ULSE-n1 produces well-separated and temporally consistent clusters, whereas UASE misplaces nodes from the smallest community (shown as red crosses), scattering them across the embedding space.
+This misalignment directly contributes to the degraded clustering performance of UASE in this regime.